sizhongbin/sizhongbin.github.io/OrnaNote/event/winter.md

-# Winter (event name not sure)
+# Winter Wild Hunt

-> Last Update: 28 Nov, 2023
+> Last Update: 30 Nov, 2023

 ## SzHb's Notes
 1. Just try to get what you have missed in past event.

 ## Event Checklist (mostly from community)

-The following event raids can be summoned by using Celebration Summoning Scroll (item name not sure) during the corresponding day.
+The following event raids can be summoned by using Festive Scroll during the corresponding day.

 - Day 1-3: Lyonesse Legends
 - Day 4-6: The Crimson Festival